mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/removecss/index.md

 - `injection`
   - : {{WebExtAPIRef("scripting.CSSInjection")}}.
 An object describing the CSS styles to remove.
 The `css`, `files`, and `origin` properties must match the stylesheet inserted through {{WebExtAPIRef("scripting.insertCSS()")}}.
 Attempts to remove non-existent stylesheets are ignored.
-- `callback`{{optional_inline}}
-  - : `function`.
-Invoked upon completion of the removal.

 ### Return value

-Returns a Promise when the callback parameter is not specified.
-The [`Promise`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that is fulfilled with no arguments when all the CSS is removed.
-If any error occurs, the promise is rejected with an error message.
+A [`Promise`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that fulfills with no arguments when all the CSS is removed.
+If any error occurs, the promise fulfills with an error message.

 ## Examples